 SIGN ENFORCEABLE CONTRACTS

-6-18-21 – Abercombie & Fitch is a rare global brand that refused to sign onto the 2018 extension of the Bangladesh Accord on Building & Fire Safety, a groundbreaking agreement to overhaul workplace safety to protect garment makers established in the wake of Rana Plaza, the deadliest industrial accident in the history of fashion.
-For walking away from an enforceable agreement to save lives, we’ve given them a red X in this category.
+Abercrombie & Fitch is a rare global brand that has refused to sign the new International Accord on fire and building safety, a groundbreaking agreement to overhaul workplace safety to protect garment makers devised in the wake of Rana Plaza, the deadliest industrial accident in the history of fashion.
+Today, the Accord is the industry standard for workplace safety agreements, with more than 150 brand signatories as of December of 2021.